gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **Beta 1.16.0.51**
 - Piglins have more health in this version and they will keep their health when updating through versions

+**1.16.40**
+- Zombie Piglins who spawn on top of Striders will have a Golden Sword instead of Warped Fungus on a stick